 For the year 2018 the Shiawassee County Conservation District has been awarded an $839,828 grant by the Michigan Department of Environmental Quality in an effort to repair or replace failing/failed home on-site septic systems for residents who reside in portions of the Upper Maple River Watershed, which includes Bennington Township.
 Lake Manitou Association was excluded from the target area.
 The grant covers 75% of the cost of repairing/replacing a home septic system that qualifies.The grant was to include water testing in Lake Manitou and the Hardy Jennings Drain in an effort to identify highly probable sources of human E. coli contaminants but this is now delayed.

 The grant provides agribusiness incentives to reduce farmland nutrient and soil runoff.
 The offer is for a limited time.

 The Lake Manitou Association Board is committed to watershed water quality improvement.
 The Association Board fully endorses the program which is funded by the MDEQ.
-In 2018 Oakland University will continue their Lake Manitou research of Blue Green algal blooms.
+Oakland University is continuing their Lake Manitou research of Blue Green algal blooms.
 MDEQ, Shiawassee Soil Conservation and local agribusiness are actively involved in helping to improve land and water stewardship.